 Teaching your child the importance of reading from a young age is critical to the development of a wide range of skills.
 From literacy and vocabulary expansion to better concentration and empathy skills, reading offers unlimited benefits.
 However, recent statistics show a decline in kids choosing to read for fun.
 These days, kids prefer playing with apps and video games over reading a book.

 According to Scholastic’s Kids and Family Reading Report, both parents and children agree that reading skills are the most important skills a kid can have.
-So in honor of Read Across America Day, we’re coming up with ways you can prepare your child for a lifetime of learning and adventure through a love of reading.
-Here’s how:
+Here’s how you can prepare your child for a lifetime of learning and adventure through a love of reading.

 Read aloud to your child at a young age.